hyosung11/Launch-School/Courses/JS129/Study_Guide.md

 ## 16. `call`, `apply`, and `bind`

 ## 17. `Object.assign` and `Object.create`

+One object factory can *reuse another object* factory by mixing the object returned by another factory function into itself by using `Object.assign()`.

 ## 18. Built-in Constructors like `Array`, `Object`, `String` and `Number`